ttrfstud/float2dm/README.md

 the buffer and internal state of matrix will not be initialized until you call .tr or .get or .set on it.

+also feel free to get values of .rows and .cols attributes of float2dm matrix.

 please check your args before invoking it!